Table Of Contents

 High Availability

-A fully redundant device contains two supervisor modules.
-Each of these supervisor modules contains a CMP.
+A fully redundant switch contains two supervisor modules.
+If these modules are Supervisor 1 modules, they each have a CMP.
 Although only one supervisor module is active at any one time, the CMP software in each supervisor module is always active.
 For a high-availability configuration, you should connect four Ethernet cables to these supervisor modules—one for each mgmt 0 interface and one for each cmp-mgmt interface.
 You should also configure three IP addresses—one for each cmp-mgmt interface and one that is shared between the active and standby supervisor mgmt 0 interfaces.

 A supervisor module is fully operational only if both the CP and its CMP are operational.